postgres/postgres/documentation/docs/index.md

 * Keys in the local keyfile are stored unencrypted.
 * Indexes and `NULL` bitmaps of tuples are currently not encrypted.

 <i warning>:material-alert: Warning:</i> Note that introducing encryption/decryption affects performance.
-Our benchmark tests show less than 10% performance overhead.
+Our benchmark tests show less than 10% performance overhead for most situations.
+However, in some specific applications such as those using JSONB operations, performance degradation might be higher.

 [Get started](install.md){.md-button}